wdi-sf-september-2014/notes/tdd/README.md

 * Create a todo item for a todo list
   * A todo item should have a required title
+  * A todo item should not be creatable without a todo list specified
   * The title must be at least 5 characters long and at most 100 characters
   * You should be able to complete a todo item